robren/old-pelican-based-blog/content/deploy-to-gke.md

 # Prior to creating the cluster kubectl has to be installed
 gcloud components install kubectl

-# To see the available options use the built in help
+# To see the available options use the built in help.
+In fact all of the gcloud and kubectl
+# have help available on a per sub command basis, this is very usefull.
 gcloud container clusters create --help

 # Create our Cluster